ga4gh/gks-common/schema/domain-entities/def/TherapeuticAgent.rst

 **Computational Definition**

-A particular abnormal condition that negatively affects the structure or function of all or part of an organism and is not immediately due to any external injury.
+An administered therapeutic agent that is intended to alter or stop a pathologic process.

     **Information Model**

-Some Disease attributes are inherited from :ref:`common:DomainEntity`.
+Some TherapeuticAgent attributes are inherited from :ref:`gks.core:DomainEntity`.

     .. list-table::
        :class: clean-wrap